 Colombia’s peso bonds rose, pushing yields toward a record low, after central bank Co-Director Juan Jose Echavarria said some policy makers see the potential for further interest-rate reductions after a cut this week.

-Yields on the government’s 10 percent peso-denominated debt due in 2024 dropped two basis points, or 0.02 percentage point, to 5.26 percent at 10:30 a.m. in Bogota, according to the central bank.
-The price rose 0.206 centavo to 140.014 centavos per peso.
+Yields on the government’s 10 percent peso-denominated debt due in 2024 dropped four basis points, or 0.04 percentage point, to 5.24 percent at the close in Bogota, according to the central bank.
+The price rose 0.408 centavo to 140.216 centavos per peso.
 Yields closed on Jan.
 25 at 5.23 percent, the lowest since the securities were first issued in 2009.

 Colombia will probably keep cutting its benchmark interest rate if fourth-quarter growth was weak, Echavarria told reporters in Bogota yesterday.
-Some members of the central bank’s policy committee see room for further interest-rate cuts, said Echavarria, one of seven members of the Banco de la Republica board.
+He’s one of seven members of the Banco de la Republica board.

 Banco de la Republica reduced its benchmark rate by a quarter-percentage point to 4 percent on Jan.
 28, as forecast by 31 of 33 analysts surveyed by Bloomberg.
 The next meeting is scheduled for Feb.
 22.